licky-licky/toji-no-miko-translations/docs/md/docs/4_-_Harajuku_Day_Trip!.md

 **Mirja:** I'm sorry for making you hold this spot on your own.
 As of now, Kitora Mirja and Shichinosato Kofuki will be joining the battle.
 **Chie:** Understood, I'm ready for your orders.
 **Mirja:** I'll take charge then.
 **Kofuki:** Tch...
 Oi\!
 Why are we wasting time talking\!
 I only came back cause you promised I'd get the biggest aradama here\!
-Are we gonna get to it or what\!?
+Are we gonna get to it or what\!\?
 **Mai:** Excuse me\!
 **Mirja:** You are...?
 **Mai:** I'm Yanase Mai, from Minoseki.
 Please let me assist you.